Balloon Crash: A Texan Tragedy

 What We Know

-According to a witness, the ensuing flames rose high in the air as the balloon rapidly fell to the earth in the nearby community of Maxwell.
-Responding personnel from the National Transportation Safety Board (NTSB) found no survivors at the scene, and acknowledged in a statement that there had been "significant loss of life."
+According to a witness, the flames rose high in the air as the balloon rapidly fell to earth in the nearby community of Maxwell.
+Responding personnel from the National Transportation Safety Board (NTSB) found no survivors at the scene, and said in a statement that there had been "significant loss of life."

 While some passengers have yet to be named, relatives and friends have identified some of the fatally-injured parties:

-Identifying some of the victims was slow work, as the company accepted "walk-up" clients who had $399 to spend on the ride, and doesn't appear to have kept a formal passenger log.
+Identifying some of the victims was fairly slow work, as the company reportedly took "walk-up" clients who had $399 to spend on the ride, and doesn't appear to have kept a formal passenger log.

 It has been noted that the balloon's takeoff was delayed for 20 minutes past its expected departure time; authorities will look into the delay while investigating the crash.
 They will also examine the craft itself and the business that operates it.